NanoComp/meep/doc/docs/Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 -   From the top, the first two pictures show the first two guided bands underneath the light cone at $k_x=0.4$.
 Note that the second guided band is propagating to the *left*, which is due to its negative slope (note, however, that there is a corresponding right-propagating mode at $k_x=-0.4$).
 Note that they are strongly (exponentially) localized to the waveguide, as they should be.
 -   The next mode is the first leaky mode at $k_x=0.1$.
 As $k_x$ goes to zero, in fact, this mode actually becomes lossless, a peculiarity of symmetry related to an effect demonstrated in Phys.
 Rev. B. 63, 125107 (2001).
 However, at this non-zero $k_x$, the radiation loss is clearly visible.
--   The next mode is one of the many higher-order leaky modes visible in the band diagram; we arbitrarily chose the backwards-propagating mode at $k_x=0.3$, $\omega=0.8838-0.0018i$ to plot.
+-   The next mode is one of the many higher-order leaky modes visible in the band diagram; we arbitrarily chose the backwards-propagating mode at $k_x=0.3$, $ω=0.8838-0.0018i$ to plot.
 As can be seen from the field pattern, this mode has a very short wavelength in the material.
 This is short enough that it is worth checking how big the error introduced by the finite resolution is.
-By doubling the resolution to 40 pixels/unit, we found that this mode has shifted to $\omega=0.8996-0.0021i$, or about a 2% error at the lower resolution.
+By doubling the resolution to 40 pixels/unit, we found that this mode has shifted to $ω=0.8996-0.0021i$, or about a 2% error at the lower resolution.
--   Finally, we show one of the modes right along the edge of the light cone, at $k_x=0.25$, $\omega=0.2506$.
+-   Finally, we show one of the modes right along the edge of the light cone, at $k_x=0.25$, $ω=0.2506$.
 This mode is clearly not localized to the waveguide, and is just propagating through the air parallel to the waveguide &mdash; i.e. it is really part of the continuum of extended modes and its discreteness is an artifact of the finite cell and imperfect boundary conditions.
-For light propagating completely parallel to the boundary, PML is not very effective, so the imaginary part of $\omega$ is only -0.0008 for this field.
+For light propagating completely parallel to the boundary, PML is not very effective, so the imaginary part of $ω$ is only -0.0008 for this field.